Respectful Review CommentsEdit this page

 Avoid using terms that could be seen as referring to personal traits ("dumb", "stupid").
 Assume everyone is intelligent and well-meaning.

-Good questions avoid judgement and avoid assumptions about the author's perspective.
+Good questions avoid judgment and avoid assumptions about the author's perspective.

 Maybe you can ask for clarification?
 Suggest an alternative?
 Or provide a simple explanation why you disagree with their proposal.